 The above comment has meaning for any company that wants to achieve what Toyota has achieved.
 The message is to start immediately because the process to greatness requires time.
 Therefore, the good news is that we can use the model of Toyota to compress time.

-The path to building a great company is a result of many things including:
+Above all the path to building a great company is a result of many things including:

-- current business model,
+- Profound Knowledge of you current system model,

 - corporate ability to accept change,